oodx/room/docs/procs/CONTINUE.md

 - **Progress**: Audit infrastructure and demos landed with first-frame gating; cursor utilities + bootstrap workshop shipping; screen manager now exercised via the chat demo; meta-process scaffolding stable; reference sweep still queued.

 ## Next Steps (Priority Order)
-1. Spec default focus wiring (ROOM-613) so prompt-style plugins can declare their target zone without manual controllers.
-2. Extend SCREEN-102 by migrating the remaining demos/bundles onto the screen manager and adding focused activation tests.
+1. Roll the remaining doc/reference sweep and record the pass in DONE once complete.
+2. Keep SCREEN-103+ follow-ups in view (global zone defaults, navigation) now that focus defaults and manager coverage are in place.
 3. Draft the multi-screen workshop plan (SCREEN-106) so we can exercise the manager once demos are migrated.
-4. Finish the documentation/reference sweep and record the pass in DONE once complete.
-5. Exercise `audit_demo`, `runtime_first_paint`, the new `bootstrap_helper`, and `workshop_room_bootstrap` across terminals; capture any ANSI glitches as follow-up issues.
+4. Exercise `audit_demo`, `runtime_first_paint`, the new `bootstrap_helper`, `chat_workshop`, `boxy_dashboard`, and `workshop_room_bootstrap` across terminals; capture any ANSI glitches as follow-up issues.
-6. Document bootstrap control usage in reference notes and migrate existing demos if further alignment is needed (cursor helpers now available).
+5. Document bootstrap control usage in reference notes and migrate existing demos if further alignment is needed (cursor helpers now available).

 ## Blockers / Risks
 - Residual stale references may exist outside the primary process docs; they could confuse the next agent if left unchecked.